-2. Provide funds from federal programs to rehabilitate historic homes.

-Who: Office of Facilities, Infrastructure, and Community Development

-Resources: Housing Office Funds; HOME
+Provide funds from federal programs to rehabilitate historic homes.
+Who: Office of Facilities, Infrastructure, and Community Development When: First five years Resources: Housing Office Funds; HOME

 A portion of HOME funds for rehabilitation of housing for low- and moderate-income renters and homeowners could be earmarked for historic properties.